JuliaLang/julia/doc/stdlib/base.rst

 .. function:: time()

-   Get the time in seconds since the epoch, with fairly high resolution.
+   Get the time in seconds since the epoch, with fairly high (typically, microsecond) resolution.

+.. function:: time_ns()

+   Get the time in nanoseconds.
+The time corresponding to 0 is undefined, and wraps every 5.8 years.

 .. function:: tic()